 The Sales Value Price Tier can be selected in the Finished Product Output section of the production BOM.

 Joint cost of a finished product is the sum of all operation costs between initial operation and split-off point or between two split-off points, until the final split-off point for that product is reached.
 Joint costs are allocated to two or more finished products according to a ratio calculated by the system.
 The ratio is determined by the sale price of the finished product and the produced quantity (planned produced quantity is used for estimating costs before production occurs, actual produced quantity is used to calculate actual costs after production is complete).

 Separable cost is the sum of all operation costs between split-off point and operation where finished product is completed.
 Separable costs are assigned to just one finished product.

-In the case of a single-product Production BOM, Net realised value method doesn't make sense, and actual costs will be used to determine finished product cost.
+In the case of a single-product Production BOM, Net realisable value method doesn't make sense, and actual costs will be used to determine finished product cost.

 Prerequisites for this cost allocation method: